iAutoparkCars/Expression-Evaluator/README.md

 # Compilation + Running instructions:
 * Assuming you have Java installed and inside the appropriate directory with the this project's .java file
+* There will be a set of examples.
+After, you can input your own valid prefix expressions.

 		javac Evaluate.java
 		java Evaluate

  * Or you can fire up your favorite Java IDE and run in there.

 # Assumptions: